alwynallan/twocents/README.md

 ![Bits](/twocents.bin.png)

-Comments are welcome.
+Comments are welcome as "Issues" above.
 Remember this is a $.02 RNG for a $2 computer.
 The type of data security it's intended for is protecting over-the-air software updates for a thermostat from nefarious hackers who are looking for an army of bitcoin miners.